venuswku/panel/README.md

 - Run the command `panel serve --show --autoreload app.ipynb` in your terminal.
 - A webpage with the URL http://localhost:5006/app will display all Panel objects marked with `.servable()`.
 - Any changes in the notebook will automatically be reflected on the webpage.
+- In order to serve on a webpage, make sure the installed `ipywidgets` package in your environment is lower than version `8`.
+  - Check the version of your installed packages by running `conda list`.

 ## Learning Resources
 [Panel Components](https://panel.holoviz.org/user_guide/Components.html)\